Danack/Bristolian/docs/explanations/development_committee_rules.md

 * [Appendix 1 Part 5(d) Code of conduct for members and officers - planning matters](https://democracy.bristol.gov.uk/documents/s49009/2_App%201%20Part%205d%20Code%20of%20conduct%20for%20members%20and%20officers%20-%20planning%20matters.pdf)
 * [Appendix 2 - Good practice protocol for planning](https://democracy.bristol.gov.uk/documents/s49010/3_App2%20-%20DC%20CoC.pdf)

-The first document is the overview.
-It is meant to tell Councillors what the agenda item is about.
-The vast majority of the document talks about "Member Code of Conduct ", however right at the bottom of the second page, there is a single sentence that refers to "The addition of a new appendix 2 detailing the debate and decision process."
+The first document is the overview, near the bottom of the second page, there is:

+> - Changes to appendix 1 of the Code concerning the situation where the decision of the Committee is to overturn officer recommendations
+> - The addition of a new appendix 2 detailing the debate and decision process
-This alleged change to the 'debate and decision process' is not detailed in any of the other documents.

-The BCC constitution published in May 2020 does not contain any reference to the 'refusal needs deferral'.
+The [BCC constitution published in May 2020](https://www.bristol.gov.uk/files/documents/3364-part-5-d-code-of-conduct-for-members-and-officers-planning-matters/file) contains the new wording as proposed in the 16th March 2020 Audit Committee, not the change proposed by the chairs of the Development Committees.

 ### 5th August 2020 - <a href="https://democracy.bristol.gov.uk/ieListDocuments.aspx?CId=138&MId=8473&Ver=4">Development Control A Committee</a>